Angelique Kerber: 2018: Wimbledon champion, world No. 2

 Kerber did not enjoy the same success moving to the US Open Series, suffering a trio of early losses.
 First, at the Canadian Open, fourth seed Kerber lost her opener to Alizé Cornet in straight sets.
-At the Cincinnati Masters, Kerber lost in the third round to Keys.
+At the Cincinnati Open, Kerber lost in the third round to Keys.
 This culminated in third-round defeat in the hands of 29th seed Cibulková at the US Open despite having led by a set.
 However, her strong results in the preceding months of the year ensured her a spot at the WTA Finals, sealing her qualification on 10 September.
 The Asian swing in 2018 was another uneventful outing for Kerber as she lost in the third round of both Wuhan and Beijing, to Barty and Zhang Shuai, respectively.

 In her fifth appearance at the season-ending WTA Finals, the final edition to be held in Singapore, Kerber was drawn into the same group as Osaka, Stephens and Bertens.
 There, she got her sole win of the tournament over the former, defeating the Japanese player in three sets.
 Kerber subsequently concluded 2018 as world No. 2, her second-best finish to a season.

 In November, Kerber announced a new partnership with Rainer Schüttler as her new coach, having split with Fisette a month prior.